Submit Your Nonprofit

 Why Category Explanations Matter

-Adult Health and Wellness
+Adult Health & Wellness

-Organizations supporting adult physical health, mental health, recovery, disability services, counseling, prevention,
+Supports adult physical and mental health, recovery, disability services, senior support, counseling, and community health programs.

 Animal Welfare

-Examples: rescues, adoption groups, spay/neuter programs, trap-neuter-return support, wildlife aid (if applicable).
+Examples: animal rescues, adoption groups, spay/neuter programs.

 Basic Needs